Plumbing Tips | January 17, 2022

 Final Thoughts

 As you might guess, the only type of water damage you should even consider dealing with yourself is Category 1.
-However, a CAT 1 event that is not dealt with properly can escalate into a CAT 2 event.
+However, improper handling of a CAT 1 event can escalate it into a CAT 2 event.

 It’s much wiser, safer, and less expensive overall, to hire a professional emergency plumber to stop the source of the water damage and a certified water damage company to restore your home to a safe place once again.